Don't pay the Government Lifetime Health Cover (LHC) loading

 If you take out hospital cover by 1 July following your 31st birthday you won't pay the LHC loading.
 Otherwise there's a 2% loading on top of the standard premium for each year you are over 30, to a maximum loading of 70%.

 What is the Lifetime Health Cover loading?

 Lifetime Health Cover is a Federal Government initiative designed to encourage you to take out private Hospital Cover earlier in life and maintain your cover.

-For every year you are aged over 30 and you do not have Hospital Cover, you will pay an additional 2% loading on top of your 'base' Hospital contribution (or your share of a couple or family contribution), when you do join.
+For every year you are aged over 30 and you do not have Hospital Cover, you will pay an additional 2% loading on top of your 'base' Hospital premium (or your share of a couple or family premium), when you do join.
 This is effective on 1 July following your 31st birthday.
 For example, if you take out private Hospital Cover for the first time at age 40, you will pay 20% more than someone who joined at 30.
 The Lifetime Health Cover loading will cease once you have paid for 10 continuous years – as long as you retain your hospital cover.

 To avoid the LHC loading, take out any Health Partners hospital or package cover by 1 July following your 31st birthday.